-Playing a fugue is simultaneously reading, interpreting, sensing, analysing, moving, listening, and responding to the conditions of a place and moment.
-And an acknowledgement of the technological and socio-political tides through which a spectrum of voices and silences wrestle.
+Playing a fugue is simultaneously listening, making, reading, interpreting, sensing, analysing, moving, relishing, and responding to the conditions of your body in a place and moment, facing voices that are both yours and not yours.